-- Using: Patiently leave the pieces next to the sink or shower in a container to rub in wet hands and apply to hair until nothing left of the bar pieces remain.
+- Using As-Is: leave the pieces next to the sink or shower in a container to rub in wet hands and apply to hair until nothing left of the bar pieces remain.
 You can even add to some hot water to a container and shake it well to create a very diluted conditioner water.

-Or feel free to contact us at any time to help troubleshoot your problems!!
-We often help struggling customers figure out what to do when they are not used to using conditioner bars.
+Feel free to contact us at any time to help troubleshoot any issues!
+We often help struggling customers figure out what to do when they are not familiar with conditioner bars.